๐งช Velora Lab: Experiment Log

 ๐ฌ Observations

-- Soft, rubber-like consistency with slime-like deformation
+- Soft, rubber-like consistency with deformation under pressure

-- Does not leave residue on fingers
+- No residue on contact

-- Breaks under moderate applied force
+- Breaks under moderate force

 ๐ง Summary

-๐ง Overall Experiment Insight
+๐ง Overall Insight

-- spreading method consistency
+- spreading consistency

 - thickness control

-- drying stability
+- drying conditions

 ๐ฌ Key Takeaway